Vencentlp/Vehicle_Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+In this project, I followed the following steps to train a classifier:
+1) Extract features from car and not car images
+2) Slip the features and labels into test and train datasets
+3) Define a SVM classifier and train the classifier on the train dataset and get the accuracy on the test dataset.
+To make the pipeline can smoothly work on the test videos and reduce the false positives, I took the following steps:
+1) Creat class to store the parameters.
+1) Define different size of windows using sliding window method and extract the features for each window on the frame.
+2) Predict for each window using the SVM classifier which has been trained.
+3) From positive detections, I created heatmap for each frame and be stored in the class and the class only store 10 new frame results.
+4) Calculate the average heat maps for 10 new frames as the current frame heatmap.
+5) Threhold the average heatmap to identify car positions.
+6) Label the heatmap.
+7) Draw boxes on the frame.

+The pipeline works well on the test videos that it can detect cars in each frame smoothly.
+However, there still exists some false positives.
+It easily happens on some places with multiple colors and lightness.
+To make the detection robust, further steps need to be taken:
+1) Augment the training dataset.
+2) Use other methods like deep learning to train and improve the accuracy